 Location: Boston, MA

-Compensation: This is an unpaid internship, however, $200 toward transportation will be provided and students may receive course credit for their internship.
+Compensation: This is an unpaid internship.
+However, the organization will provide $200 toward transportation and students may receive course credit for their internship.

-To Apply: Attach your resume to the online application, and please include a cover letter and list of three references.
+To apply: Attach your resume to the online application, and please include a cover letter and list of three references.
 Please let us know where you heard about the position.
-If you are having trouble uploading, please email your materials to Taggart Wass firstname.lastname@example.org.
+If you are having trouble uploading, please email your materials to Taggart Wass at internships [at] stopcorporateabuse [dot] org.